Narotam-Mishra/react-native-learning/ReadMe.txt

 # The View component is a fundamental core component in React Native that serves as building block for creating user interfaces.
 It functions as a container that supports layout using flexbox, styling, touch handling and accessibility controls.
 In web development terms, the View component can be compared to the `<div>` tag.
 The View component is typically nested inside other views and can have zero or more children of any type.
 It provides the structure and organization for other components in the UI.

-# View component is an essential core component in react native serving as a building block for creating UIs. it acts as a container that supports layout and styling.
+# View component is an essential core component in react native serving as a building block for creating UIs.
+It acts as a container that supports layout and styling.
 View component can be nested as well.

 ## Lec 9 - Text (3:33)

 # Text - It is component for displaying text.
 It supports nesting, styling and touch handling.
-Depending on the target platform, React Native will translate this component to either a UITextView (iOS), a TextView (Android), or a `p` (web).
+Depending on the target platform, React Native will translate this component to either a UITextView (iOS), a TextView (Android), or a paragraph tag `<p></p>` (web).

 # In React Native all text nodes must be wrapped inside a text component.
-Directly placing text under a view is not allowed..
+Directly placing text under a view is not allowed.

-# We can also next `Text` component.
+# We can also nest `Text` component.

 # The `Text` component is essential for displaying text in react native.
 Every text node within a view must be wrapped with the text component.